 Available for years in inferior public domain prints and poor video transfers, Robert Rossellini’s influential WW2 trilogy [Rome Open City (1945), Paisan (1946) and German Year Zero (1949)], which firmly established him as the “father of Neorealism”, finally received 4K high-definition digital transfers from The Criterion Collection in 2017.
-Linked thematically to this trilogy, however, is a latter Rossellini film, Era Notte a Roma [English title, Escape by Night aka Blackout in Rome,1960), which, unfortunately, has never enjoyed the reputation or respect of this seminal trilogy.
-I first saw a 16mm print of the film from Films Inc. years ago when it still licensed title from The Audio Brandon Collection.
+Linked thematically to this trilogy, however, is a later Rossellini film, Era Notte a Roma [English title, Escape by Night aka Blackout in Rome,1960), which, unfortunately, has never enjoyed the reputation or respect of this seminal trilogy.
+I first saw a 16mm print of the film from Films Inc. years ago when it still licensed titles from The Audio Brandon Collection.
 I had a chance to revisit Era Notte a Roma again recently on DVD and am still baffled by the movie’s low profile since its original release.

 In some ways, Era Notte a Roma could be classified as a Christmas film since it takes place a few days before December 25th and juxtaposes such virtues as faith, hope, charity, and all the human generosity we associate with the hallowed holiday against death, destruction and despair.
 While the film is too grounded in reality to be an allegory, it does weave a complex web of human interactions and emotions which becomes much richer as it progresses and breaks out of its seemingly conventional narrative structure.